Fall for Vata-Pitta and Pitta-Vata

 Foods to Favor

-Sweet taste calms both vata and pitta, so fall is a good time to indulge your sweet tooth a bit.
+The sweet taste calms both vata and pitta, so fall is a good time to indulge your sweet tooth a bit.
 Nourishing sweets with some substance—sweet breads, warm milky puddings, a date shake, or sun balls—will feel better than nutritionally empty, sugary snacks.
-You could also treat yourself to a cup of hot, spiced-milk (with a little nutmeg, cinnamon, ghee, and natural sugar) before bed to promote sound sleep.

 Foods to Minimize

 Go easy on foods that aggravate both vata and pitta like cranberries, corn, eggplant, raw onions, radishes, turnips, millet, and rye.
-Beyond that, pay attention to your digestion and watch for signs of increasing pitta (acidity, diarrhea, rash, sour-smelling breath) or increasing vata (gas, bloating, constipation, dry skin) and adjust your approach as needed to maintain your sense of equilibrium.
+Beyond that, pay attention to your digestion and watch for signs of imbalanced pitta (acidity, excess heat, sour-smelling breath) or imbalanced vata (digestive discomfort, dry skin) and adjust your approach as needed to maintain your sense of equilibrium.